skidder/docker-imagemagick-full/README.md

 All of the recommended and suggested packages are installed for ImageMagick as per the Ubuntu package details: http://packages.ubuntu.com/trusty/imagemagick

-The completed ImageMagick delegates list is as follows:
+The installed ImageMagick will have the following delegates enabled:

 * bzlib
 * djvu